 The Australian Security Academy P/L accepts enrolments from all students who meet the entry requirements published in the course information.
 Enrolments are accepted on a first come, first served basis but if a course is full, you will be offered a place in a course starting at a later date.

 It is in your best interest to send an enquiry through our website and one of our team will be in touch to discuss what you are trying to achieve through your enrolment and to discuss the course requirements with you.
-When you have gained all the information that you need, you can enrol through our website.
+When you have gained all the information that you need, you can enroll through our website.
 To gain entry to a course you must complete the Enrolment Form.

 If you are applying for a course that has entry requirements you will also need to provide the necessary evidence (as indicated on the Course Outline) such as verified copies of qualifications, CV or other evidence.